bpourian/tech-test-rock/README.md

 # Tech Test - API

-I built this app with TDD approach and the view that I can change and scale the application with new requirements.
+I built this app with TDD approach and the view that I can change and scale it with new requirements.

 I have not had much experience of using API's and manipulating large files in JSON.
 So I really enjoyed this test as it was both challenging and gave me